VincentVanlaer/mesa-school-labs/content/thursday/lab-2.md

 <em>Show answer </em>
 </summary>

-The temperature gradient is now adiabatic in the overshooting region, therefore the values of the Brunt-Väisälä frequency in that region is reduced.
+The temperature gradient is now adiabatic in the overshooting region (see Fig. 2), therefore the values of the Brunt-Väisälä frequency in that region is reduced.
 This results in larger values of period spacing.

 </details>